playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-side-effects/index.md

 Let's answer these questions one-by-one, starting with:

-# What Is a Side Effect?
+# What Is a Side Effect? {#whats-a-side-effect}

 A side effect is when a piece of code changes or relies on state outside its local environment.
-When a piece of code does not contain a side effect, it is considered "pure".
+When a piece of code does not contain a side effect, it is considered "pure."

 ![A pure function is allowed to mutate state from within it's local environment, while a side effect changes data outside its own environment](./pure-vs-side-effect.png)